ulissigroup/catgym/README.md

 To train a DRL agent for finding surface segregation trajectories.
 Please run the file `examples/notebooks/Train_CatGym.ipynb`.

-To evaluate a trained DRL agent.
-Please run the file `examples/notebooks/Evaluation.ipynb`.
+## Pretrained agent
+A TRPO agent is trained with the CatGYM environment for 10000 episodes.
+The trained agent is saved in `surface_seg/pretrained` folder.
+Please run the file `examples/notebooks/Evaluation.ipynb` to find surface reconstruction pathways using the pretrained agent.

 ## Results